sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

 Filter types:

 - _authorization filter_ - runs first, determine whether the user is authorized for the request,
-- _resource fileters_ - after authorization,
+- _resource filters_ - after authorization,
 - _action filters_ - run immediately before and after an action method is called,
 - _exception filters_ - apply global policies to unhandled exceptions that occur before the response body has been written,
 - _result filters_ - run immediately before and after the execution of action results, run only when the action method has executed successfully.